greentfrapp/project-asimov/guide_bias_i.md

 *Sentencing and Corrections in the 21st Century: Setting the Stage for the Future - Doris Layton Mackenzie, 2001*

-When we use a tool like COMPAS to decide the length of a prison sentence, we seem to be focusing on the goals of retribution and incapacitation, and neglecting the importance of rehabilitation.
+When we use a tool like COMPAS to decide the length of a prison sentence, we seem to focus on *retribution* and *incapacitation*, and neglecting *rehabilitation*.
 Is that really serving the greater good of societal safety?
+By reducing the issue of societal safety to recidivism prediction, we get a quantifiable problem that might be simpler to solve.
+But this neglects the greater objective and other alternative problems and solutions.
 We can see this as an instance of Selbst et al.'s Framing Trap, which we covered [previously](../fairness/#context-free-fairness).
-By reducing the issue of societal safety to recidivism prediction, we get an easily quantifiable problem that might be simpler to solve.
-But doing this neglects the greater objective and other alternative problems and solutions that might be just as important.

-But on deeper inspection, Northpointe might *not* have intended for COMPAS to be used for criminal sentencing, which brings us to our next section.
+When we consider the greater objective of societal safety, alternative solutions might come to mind.
+Rather than using COMPAS for determining jailtimes, it can help design specific intervention and rehabilitation measures customized for each defendent.
+In fact, this might have been what COMPAS was *designed* for, which brings us to our next section.

 #### Human-Algorithm Interaction

 In the earlier quote from the article, we see how Judge James Babler from Barron County, Wisonsin, had been influenced by COMPAS to give a more severe sentence than he would have otherwise given.
 The more severe sentence was only retracted after Tim Brennan, Northpointe's founder, had "testified that he didn’t design his software to be used in sentencing".
-This is reflected in Chapter 4 of the [Practitioner’s Guide to COMPAS Core](https://assets.documentcloud.org/documents/2840784/Practitioner-s-Guide-to-COMPAS-Core.pdf), which considers different interventions for specific aspects.
+This is reflected in Chapter 4 of Northpointe's [Practitioner’s Guide to COMPAS Core](https://assets.documentcloud.org/documents/2840784/Practitioner-s-Guide-to-COMPAS-Core.pdf), which lists different interventions for specific aspects.
 Throughout the chapter, there are repeated references to non-incarceration interventions.
 For example, under the Financial Problems section, we see the following recommendation:

 > Education on money management and fulfilling court ordered financial commitments is part of the necessary approach when considering interventions.
 Assuming someone knows how to manage their finances is an erroneous starting place, vocational training may also play a role in creating a successful change plan.